INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Related work

+The current literature reviewed in section \ref{LR} has extensively studied the problem of influencer detection using various economic, statistical and machine learning techniques.
+However, the majority of these studies consider influencer detection in the online social media platforms and do not cover other domains such as corporate customer networks, which are dynamically changing.
+Moreover, the research on influencer detection with GNNs is limited because it lacks the incorporation of more powerful and recent techniques.

-\cite{tiukhova2022influencer} tackled influencer detection using DGNNs and investigated the best combinations of GNNs (Graph Convolutional Networks vs. Graph Attention Networks) and RNNs (Gated Recurrent Unit Network vs. Long-Short Term Memory Networks) applied to the network of one city.
-Influencers were defined as the customers in the network who at least once referred other potential customers to get a credit card with an influencing behavior being propagated to the future: "once an influencer - always an influencer".
-The study found that neighbor feature representations captured by GNNs play an important role in detecting influencers as well as capturing the dynamics of the network evolution.
-We build upon their insights, and reformulate the transductive influencer detection problem into the inductive influencer \textit{prediction} problem for imbalanced networks that allows for re-influencing within the existing network nodes and is aimed to generalize to nodes not seen by the network.
-We also broaden the analysis by incorporating a more sophisticated GNN encoder, i.e., Graph Isomorphism Network, and employ focal loss which has not been researched before when dealing with the influencer prediction task.
+In our previous work \citep{tiukhova2022influencer}, we introduced an influencer detection task in dynamic customer networks, which are conceptually different from social media networks, and defined influencers as customers who have at least once referred other customers, with the influencing behavior being propagated to the future: ``once an influencer - always an influencer''.
+In this study, we reformulate the transductive influencer detection into the inductive influencer \textit{prediction} problem for imbalanced customer networks to allow for re-influencing within the existing network nodes and generalizing towards nodes not seen by the model.
+We also extend the analysis by incorporating a more sophisticated GNN encoder, i.e., Graph Isomorphism Network, employing focal loss, and performing a profit-driven model evaluation, which has not been previously explored for influencer prediction.